Covered

 What we hold to

 We define boundaries, approvals, and escalation logic before anything touches real operations.
-A system without governance is not a system — it is a liability.
+A workflow without governance is not a workflow — it is a liability.

 Workflow first, tools second